GFA-spec/GFA-spec/GFA2-spec.md

 A group encoding on a P-line (P for path from GFA) allows one to specify a named subgraph of the overall graph.
-Such a collection could for example be hilighted by a drawing program on command, or might specify decisionts about tours through the graph.
+Such a collection could for example be hilighted by a drawing program on command, or might specify decisions about tours through the graph.
 A P-line begins with the name for the collection which may be any string of non-white space characters.
-This is then followed by a list of segment id's and/or edge id's prefixed by an @-symbol where the list is either white-space or comma separated.
-If white-space separated, then the collection refers to the subgraph implied by the collection (i.e. all edges between listed segments and all segments adjacent to listed edges are included).
+This is then followed by a list of segment id's and/or edge id's (prefixed by an @-symbol) where the list is either white-space or comma separated.
+If white-space separated, then the collection refers to the subgraph induced by the collection (i.e. all edges between all pairs of segments in the list and all segments adjacent to listed edges are included).
 If comma-separated, then the subgraph only contains edges between consecutive pairs of segments in the list (as opposed to all pairs).
-This later form, allows the specification of a path through the graph.
-Note carefully that there may be several edges between a given pair of segments, so in the event you want to refer to a specific you must give the edge an ID in its definition and then refer to the ID.
-However, this is typically not the case and edge ID's are not needed.
+This later form allows for the specification of a path through the graph.
+Note carefully that there may be several edges between a given pair of segments, so in the event you want to refer to a specific edge you must give it an ID in its definiing E-line and then refer to the ID.
+However, typically a pair of segments has at most one edge between them and edge ID's are not needed.

 ## EXTENSIONS TO THE CORE